-Q: Are your assistive robotic arms automated?
+Q: Is the Kinova® Jaco® assistive robotic arm automated?

-Q: Are Kinova robotic arms safe?
+Q: Is the Kinova Jaco assistive robotic arm safe?

-Q: Can you wear an assistive robot?
+Q: Can you wear Kinova's assistive robotic arm?

 A: Slightly, but in most cases, it stays inside the wheels’ perimeter.
 In most configurations, the assistive robot will not extend the chair’s perimeter.
-In some cases, however, it can make your wheelchair about 8 cm wider.
+In some cases, however, it can make your motorized wheelchair about 8 cm wider.